jgoeman/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/36859475/149678599-b65608ef-abac-4e0f-9363-e9b346287c8a.png)

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+As can be seen in the information above the current design specification for all lots in total meet this specification.
+When looking at each lot individually lots 1 and 2 both are within the propper variance of 100 psi, but lot 3 falls outside this specification with a variance of 170.
+Lots 1 and 2 seem to be skewing data to allow for the suspension coils to remain within 100 psi while looking at all lots in total.

 ## T-Tests on Suspension Coils
 ![image](https://user-images.githubusercontent.com/36859475/149687565-278ece74-ff97-4f21-998d-dfd38daba4db.png)